contentauth/c2pa-python/docs/native-resources-management.md

     H -->|yes| FREE["free the native pointer<br/>(logs on failure)"] --> DONE
 ```

-The "foreign process" branch is explained in [Fork safety](#fork-safety), next.

 ## Fork safety

 `fork()` copies the calling process, including every Python object holding a native pointer, but the underlying native allocation is not duplicated: there is still only one, and the parent owns it.

 If a forked child cleaned up its copy of that object normally, two things would go wrong.
 It would free a pointer the parent is using, a double-free.
-And more subtly, `fork()` only carries over the thread that called it, so if another thread held a native lock at fork time, that lock stays held forever in the child, and calling into native code to free anything can then block on it forever.
+And `fork()` copies only the calling thread, not every thread the parent was running.
+Any lock another thread held at fork time comes over still locked, with no thread left in the child able to release it.
+If that lock happens to be one the native library uses internally, calling into native code to free anything in the child can then block forever.

-So the SDK never frees native memory in a process that did not allocate it.
+So this Python SDK never frees native memory in a process that did not allocate it.
 A process-ID stamp on every object guards this: cleanup in a process that did not allocate the pointer marks it closed without freeing.
 Every object is stamped with its creating process's ID at construction, and cleanup compares that stamp against the current process before doing anything:

 ```mermaid
 sequenceDiagram